cakephp/docs/en/orm/database-basics.rst

 Mapping Custom Datatypes to SQL Expressions
 -------------------------------------------

-.. versionadded:: 3.3.0
-    Support for mapping custom data types to SQL expressions was added in 3.3.0.

 The previous example maps a custom datatype for a 'json' column type which is easily represented as a string in a SQL statement.
 Complex SQL data